Jtwulf/stillmd/README.md

 ## What it is not

 - Not a text editor
-- Not a workspace app
 - Not a replacement for VS Code, Zed, or Typora

 ## Install

 - macOS 15 or later
-- Xcode 16 or later for local builds

 1. Download the latest `stillmd-<version>-macos.zip` from [Releases](https://github.com/Jtwulf/stillmd/releases).
 2. Unzip the archive.